Train Accident Lawyer in Newark, NJ

 All of these people depend on mechanics, supervisors and operators of trains to take the necessary steps to ensure there are no serious railroad accidents.
 When a train operator acts negligently and causes passengers to sustain serious injuries to the passengers, it is important that the negligent individual is held accountable for their actions so that future accidents become less likely.

 If you’ve been hurt in the Hoboken train accident, Andrew Calcagno is an experienced personal injury trial attorney who will fight on your behalf and help you get the financial compensation you deserve.
-Mr. Calcagno has successfully represented numerous clients in personal injury cases throughout New Jersey, including Union County and Middlesex County.
+Mr. Calcagno has successfully represented numerous clients in personal injury cases throughout New Jersey, including West Orange, Bloomfield, Middletown, Howell, and Union Township, NJ.
 He is prepared to do whatever it takes to win your case because he knows how important it is for you to get justice for your train accident injuries.
 Whether you are a passenger injured on a train operated by NJ Transit, Amtrak, or PATH, or a train employee who needs to file a claim under FELA, Mr. Calcagno can assist you.

 Types of Train Accidents in NJ